robertmuil/tcplay-helper/README.rst

    $ tcplay-helper close container.tc

-Oh, and the script needs to be run as root
+Oh, and the script needs to be run as root.
+Don't worry though, the script will remind you if you run it as a regular user.

 Installation
 =====